SaschaStrand/ClientRepeat/README.md

 ## To Do

 For single-user version of application:
-* Be able to view an analytic result over database
+* Add analytics: sorted list of clients by average tip
+* Add analytics: average rate of re-scheduling
+* Add analytics: sorted list of clients by rate of re-scheduling
+* Add pre-population of client name in new appt input

 For multi-user version of application
-* Be able to log a new user
 * Create border requiring login around content
 * Be able to log a user in
+* Be able to log a user out
-* Partition database for different clients
+* Modify database to distinguish different users

+For demonstration
+* Create some user data

 ## Done
 * Add check for foreign key validation in input
 * Be able to create an appointment associated with a client
+* Be able to log a new user

 ## Limitations